 For ranging and sidelink positioning services provided by network operators, there are no long-term credentials provided by applications on the UE.
-The security procedures for ranging and sidelink positioning services provided by network include the 5G ProSe UE SLP key request procedure as defined in clause 8.3.1.1.2.
+The security procedures for ranging and sidelink positioning services provided by network include the following:

+- the UE SLP key request procedure as defined in clause 8.3.1.1.2.